-The Company's operations consist of three reportable segments: E-Infrastructure Solutions, Transportation Solutions, and Building Solutions.
+The Company's operations consist of three reportable segments: E-Infrastructure Solutions, Transportation Solutions and Building Solutions.
 We incur certain expenses at the corporate level that relate to our business as a whole.
 A portion of these expenses are allocated to our business segments by various methods, but primarily on the basis of usage.
-The unallocated remainder is reported in the "Corporate G&A Expense" line, which is primarily comprised of corporate headquarters facility expense, the cost of the executive management team, and other expenses pertaining to certain centralized functions that benefit the entire Company but are not directly attributable to any specific business segment, such as corporate human resources, legal, governance, compliance and finance functions.
-The segment information for the prior period has been recast to conform to the current presentation.
+The balance of the corporate level expenses are reported in the "Corporate G&A Expense" line, which is primarily comprised of corporate headquarters facility expense, the cost of the executive management team and other expenses pertaining to certain centralized functions that benefit the entire Company, but are not directly attributable to any specific business segment, such as corporate human resources, legal, governance, compliance and finance functions.